Cuban hip-hop: Distribution

 From the 1980s onward, Cubans have shared their love of music in private circles.
 The first sounds of American hip-hop came from Miami through radio waves in homes throughout Havana and elsewhere on the island.
 As raperos toured internationally during the 1990s, they brought back new records and mixtapes on CDs which exposed them to a greater diversity of music.
 Very few albums were actually sold in Cuba, however.

 As the Internet became widely used worldwide, Cubans were left out of an explosion of cultural production and transmission.
 By the turn of the 21st century, international travel had become less restrictive for artists and more and more CDs came back.
 Quemadores, literally "burners," decided to copy CDs onto USB flash drives to be shared person-to-person.
 This practice continues today alongside the pakete, a curated collection of entertainment including international rap music drawn from YouTube and other Internet sources.

 Cuban slang

 Yuma is a Cuban street slang word for foreigners in general.
 Originally this word meant "Yankee", a person from the United States.
-Cubans use this word only for people from the U.S., but U.S. people are not the only visitors to Cuba.
+Cubans used this word only for people from the U.S. and also still today to refer to the country itself as "el Yuma" or "la Yuma", but U.S. people are not the only visitors to Cuba therefore the meaning was naturally extended to all foreigners.
 A song was made named "A ti te gustan los yumas."
 There were a couple reasons why this song was made, including the thought that Cuban women prefer foreign men for money.